In September, Apple unveiled new flagship iPhone models. The iPhone 11 series is available in the United States and

 iPhone 12 Rumors

 We’re still months away from an official iPhone 12 announcement, but we’ve already seen a ton of credible rumors emerge.

-The flagship 2020 iPhone models will reportedly feature an overhauled camera system with 3D capabilities, OLED screens across the board, display upgrades, a new processor, 5G support, a new design that could include a smaller notch, and a few other changes that might intrigue you as you search for your next device.
+The flagship 2020 iPhone models will reportedly feature an overhauled camera system with 3D capabilities, OLED screens across the board, display upgrades, a new processor, 5G support, and a new design that could include a smaller notch.

 The 5G iPhone models are widely expected to debut in the fall timeframe that Apple’s used for many years now.
 The company is dealing with issues related to the coronavirus outbreak, but according to Reuters, supply chain experts and industry insiders think Apple still has time to keep its annual iPhone release on track.